15 Places To Visit Near Red Fort To Experience The Architectural Wonders

 Photo: Pinakpani / Wikimedia Commons

 Janpath Market is the perfect place to visit in Delhi if you wish to buy unique local souvenirs for yourself and your loved ones.
-This marketplace is renowned for its plethora of vendors selling all kinds of goods including jewellery, clothes, electronics, paintings, artefacts and handicrafts, furniture, leather goods, spices and much more.
+This marketplace is renowned for its plethora of vendors selling all kinds of goods.
+These include jewellery, clothes, electronics, paintings, artefacts and handicrafts, furniture, leather goods, spices and much more.
 You would also find a number of sellers selling export rejects for well-known global brands at highly discounted rates.
 And of course, don’t forget to stop at one of its eateries to try out some delicious street food.

 Timings: 11 AM – 9 PM